 Unwavering and dedicated to achieving the best results for his clients, Vince McKnight has broad experience in representing companies and individuals.
 He skillfully moved the parties to resolution in a highly sensitive matter to my satisfaction.
 As a practicing attorney, I appreciated his counsel, quick action and thoroughness.
 Angela Ciccolo, Esquire

-Vincent “Vince” McKnight, Jr., is the Managing Partner of Sanford Heisler Sharp, LLP’s Washington, DC office, a national law firm with offices in Washington DC, New York, California, and Tennessee.
+Vincent “Vince” McKnight, Jr., is the Managing Partner of Sanford Heisler Sharp, LLP’s Washington, DC office, a national law firm with offices in New York, California, Tennessee, and Maryland.
 He received his J.D. from the University of Pennsylvania School of Law in 1978.